kangyolo/get-started-jetson-nano/README.md

 Jetson Nano is our toys in TBI lol :)).
 We will working with this little but powerfull machine.
 You can check detail of Jetson Nano [here](https://developer.download.nvidia.com/assets/embedded/secure/jetson/Nano/docs/JetsonNano_DataSheet_DS09366001v1.1.pdf?Z0rNAR7mzYEvRE7l18gq1b3B4LE7ah__hD-mlwNLIE6R_xaijBKvycjrEXB29A1K_2QLik0HuYLCpCXM6FOLG5LpxOW54rSjc1Moq3DoOcb9G6H2RTdUbxO8K1x3CZu6-tL44aW4Io4N36jTBh1kn1FX9jniA8CWWWfh-ZkOe5fQFKeduj4l3-qaLxCyNQ&t=eyJscyI6ImdzZW8iLCJsc2QiOiJodHRwczpcL1wvd3d3Lmdvb2dsZS5jb21cLyJ9).
 Jetson Nano commonly will work with deep learning algorithm, so we set it up OpenCV CUDA enabled.

 ### Outline
+- Jetson Case
 - Power Supply
 - Installation
 - Running YOLOv5

 *It's not easy and need hours just for installation.
 Make it fun!!!!!*

+## Case and Fan

+Case is so important for Jetson Nano, it's prevent evil things happen to this litter machine.
+It also easier to carry the Jetson.
+I found a lot of 3d models for Jetson Nano.
+I selected one and printed it out.
+You can check it out in [3d folder]()

 ## Power Supply

 Power supply is one of the most important things when playing with Jetson.